 I hate her for enjoying the fruits of MY labor.

-What I have to say to this woman is, I totally understand how you feel, but this is what you are not seeing.
+What I have to say to this woman is, I totally understand how you feel.
+I really do.
+It’s hurtful and it seems unfair.
+But, here is what you might not be seeing:

 1. You are the one who left.